-Legislation enacted in 2003 generally reduces the maximum tax rate applicable to income from "qualified dividends" payable to domestic shareholders taxed at individual rates to 15% through the end of 2012 (under current law).
-Dividends payable by REITs, however, generally are not eligible for the reduced rates.
-Although this legislation does not adversely affect the taxation of REITs or dividends payable by REITs, the more favorable rates applicable to regular corporate qualified dividends could cause investors who are taxed at individual rates to perceive investments in REITs to be relatively less attractive than investments in the stocks of non-REIT corporations that pay dividends treated as qualified dividend income, which could adversely affect the value of the stock of REITs, including our common shares.
+The maximum tax rate applicable to "qualified dividend income" payable to U.S. taxpayers taxed at individual rates is 20%.
+Dividends payable by REITs, however, generally are not eligible for the reduced rates on qualified dividend income.
+The more favorable rates applicable to regular corporate qualified dividends could cause investors who are taxed at individual rates to perceive investments in the stocks of REITs to be relatively less attractive than investments in the stocks of non-REIT corporations that pay dividends treated as qualified dividend income, which could adversely affect the value of the stock of REITs, including our common shares.